 - Test scores from the ISEE or SSAT

-- All materials should be emailed to us at email@example.com by January 6, 2020.
+- All materials should be emailed to us at firstname.lastname@example.org with your name and grade applying by January 6, 2020.
 Please do not send hard copies.

 - All applicants must submit a sample of their writing.
-It can be something that was done for school or in your free time, graded or ungraded–just something you’re particularly proud of.
+It can be something that was done for school or in your free time, graded or ungraded.
 If you submit poetry we ask that you also submit a piece of prose so we can get a fuller sense of your writing.

 - Give the Records Release Form to your current school so that they can send us the necessary transcripts/school reports.
-Do not send the form to Saint Ann’s.
 If possible, we would like reports from both 7th grade and first semester 8th grade.

 - If you have regular contact with a guidance counselor/division head/grade dean/principal, we’d also like the ISAAGNY Guidance Counselor Recommendation.
 If this doesn’t apply to you, then you do not need to send one.
-We also have an ISAAGNY General Recommendation Form if you have an additional teacher you’d like us to hear from.
+We also have an ISAAGNY General Recommendation Form if you have an additional teacher from whom you’d like us to hear.